cityplanningtechdotcom/cityplanningtechdotcom_temp.github.io/_posts/project/2014-04-19-COPAC Development Recommendation.markdown

 img: portfolio_06.jpg
 thumb: thumb02.jpg
 carousel:
-- single01.jpg
-- single02.jpg
-- single03.jpg
+- portfolio_06.jpg
-client: Wonder Corp.
+client: COPAC, Platinum1 Real Estate Viet nam
 website: http://blacktie.co
 ---
-####YOUR PROJECT NAME
+####COPAC Development Recommendation
 Lorem Ipsum is simply dummy text of the printing and typesetting industry.
 Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
 It has survived not only five centuries, but also the leap into electronic typesetting, remaining essentially unchanged.

 ####Our Proposal